 I was there to watch and cheer Dave on as he took our alma mater to its first City Championship and was named to the All-American High School basketball team.

 I watched as he took his game to the next level and I clearly remember the lesson he taught me during a summer basketball encounter at Kelly Miller.
-It was his freshman year at Syracuse, he was serving notice he was now in charge.
+It was his junior year at Syracuse, he was serving notice he was now in charge.